 He too often rode those trains, glass sometimes ominously black in the noisy tunnels and then bright with blurred motion when above ground.
 She described escaping the pressing, troubled present into a past in tales from millennia ago.

-“That day on the train, I read my Bible on my phone,” she said.
+“That day on the train, I read the Bible on my phone,” she said.
 “Where I come from, they had never preached about Bathsheba or Judith.”

-“I think that young Bathsheba,” he said, “seduced by old King David or pretty Judith who beds and beheads the enemy of her people — are hardly role-models.”
+“Those are salacious stories,” Kochanski said.
+“I think that young Bathsheba, seduced by old King David or pretty Judith who beds and beheads the enemy of her people — are hardly role-models for women.”

 Remembering the Purple project, he said, “I know men — even now — who care a lot about who begat who…”